Introduction-to-Computer-Engineering/migrating-microbit-programming-from-blocks-to-javascript-MustafaAzam/README.md

 #### Design process

 At first I had to come up with an idea which used all the features from the previous programs, so I decided to make a timer.
 When I finished making it, I realized I needed to attach speakers to the microbit, so I just made it so a 2 frame animation would play when the timer hits 0.
+Press A to add 1 second to the timer, Press B to remove 1 second and Press A+B to start the timer.
 #### JS Constructs & objects

 The features I used were: Variable, Button Press, LED plot/unplot, while loop, repeat loop, a for loop, show LED function and some Math functions.